patsichat/banking-services/README.md

 # banking-services

 Definition of done:
-- User can can all tiles
+- User can see all tiles
 - User can see image and title of each tiles
 - User can navigate to detail page with enable tiles
 - User can not navigate to detail page with disable tiles

 Extra point
 - User can see tiles alpha to 0.5 when disable
-- User can see corner raduis tiles
+- User can see corner radius tiles
 - User can perform deeplink in detail page

 <table border="0">